 What does NSF certification mean for a water filter pitcher?

-NSF certification indicates that a water filter pitcher has been independently tested and verified to meet specific standards for reducing contaminants like lead, chlorine, and PFAS.
-Look for certifications like NSF/ANSI 42, 53, and 372 to ensure effective filtration.
+NSF certification indicates that a water filter pitcher has been independently tested and verified to meet specific standards for reducing contaminants like lead, mercury, chlorine, and PFAS.
+Look for NSF/ANSI 42 (taste & odor) and NSF/ANSI 53 (health effects) certifications for reliable performance.

 How often should I replace the filter in my water filter pitcher?